Riley-Py/UWaterloo-Work/EARTH 121/Introduction.md

 ### Nicolas Steno
 - Was behind the theory of different layers of the Earth showing different histories
 	- Behind the idea of *Uniformitarianism* (past shaped by processes observed today)
+	- Came to the theory of the *Rock Cycle*
+-

 #earth121